| Distribution Types |

 1. Your Business

-- the specific nature of your business
+- the precise nature of your business

 - the type of product or service you want to sell